What Every Country In the World Would Look Like As a Kimono

 kimono olympics

-Last but not the least, one of our favourite kimonos made by Japan is Greece, the birthplace of the Olympics.
+Last but not least, one of our favourite kimonos made by Japan is Greece, the birthplace of the Olympics.
 The kimono perfectly encapsulates ancient civilisation with designs like the Parthenon, greek letters, olives, the national flower acanthus, and pigeons against a bright blue background.
 The pigeons are believed to be a symbol of peace, while the single owl is a symbol of intelligence.

 Also read: Top 17 Airbnbs in Greece for Your Dream Getaway